danganhvu1998/myINIAD/markdownNote/thirdYear/computerNetworkII/note.md

             1. ![Error][00comnet8]
          3. Indirect transfer: When 2 devices are in different network -> transfer via router
             1. ![Error][00comnet9]
+            2. **Note**: Source does not need to know destination's MAC address.
+It just need to know MAC address of its network router, them forward packet to router.
+Then that router keep forwarding in the same way using its own ARP table to another router, then another router, and finally destination.
       4. ARP - Address Resolution Protocol
          1. Protocol to discover link layer address(like MAC address) by internet layer address (like IPv4 or IPv6)
          2. From IP address -> MAC address